 The service provides good information to the public.
 The Statement of Purpose sets out the service's aims, values, and delivery of support.
-A written guide contains practical information about the home and the care provided and is available in an easy-read format.
+A written guide contains practical information about the home and the care provided.

-We were told the home did not provide a service to people in Welsh at the time of the inspection, although could arrange written information if needed, and had staff who could speak Welsh.
+We were told the home did not provide a service to people in Welsh at the time of the inspection, although could arrange written information if needed and had staff who could speak Welsh.